paymentwall/paymentwall.github.io/docs/reference-pingback.md

 ## Pingback Reference

-Each pingback has own reference id comes after parameter name "ref".<br>
+Each pingback has its own reference id which can be identified as the parameter name "ref".<br>
 Reference id is used to track payment transactions.
-To prevent double crediting or fraud transactions etc, we need you to store reference ids to check before you process pingback.
+To prevent double crediting and fraudulent users or transactions, we need you to store reference ids to check before you process pingbacks.
 Please note when you receive pingback :
 - With type=0 : Make sure the reference value is unique.
 If you have history of same reference id, please do not deliver goods to user twice.
-- With type=2 : Make sure you have a record of reference value with type=0 pingback.
-Please take exact product from user.
+- With type=2 : Make sure you have a record of reference value with type=0 pingback and take the exact product from user.
 Please refer [Chargeback Pingback](#chargeback-pingback) for detailed information.

 ***

 ## Chargeback Pingback

-For cases of fraud, corrections ets, Paymentwall sends request to Pingback URL and communicates to take goods from specific user.
+For cases of fraud, corrections etc, Paymentwall sends request to Pingback URL and communicates to take goods from specific user.
 Requested method and Parameters are the same as for common pingback except :
 - type=2
 - "reason" parameter - Chargeback reason with code numbers.
 Below is possible reason codes.